RivinHD/civicc-compiler/README.md

     sudo make install
     ```

-We also use Grammer Fuzzing with [AFL Grammer Mutator](https://github.com/AFLplusplus/Grammar-Mutator).
+We also use Grammar Fuzzing with [AFL Grammar Mutator](https://github.com/AFLplusplus/Grammar-Mutator).
 Therefore also need the dependencies list their.

-The `atnlr-4.8-complete.jar` will be automatically download in placed in the Grammer Mutator library
+The `atnlr-4.8-complete.jar` will be automatically download in placed in the Grammar Mutator library
 by our `CMakeLists.txt`.

 ### Further recommended setup steps (optional)